Charles R. Jackson (USMC)

 Charles Ream Jackson (1898–1971) was an American Marine, best known for his posthumously published memoir I Am Alive: A United States Marine's Story of Survival in a World War II Japanese POW Camp.

 Biography

-Charles R. Jackson was born in Petersburg, Virginia on July 14, 1898.
+Charles R. Jackson was born in Petersburg, Virginia, on July 14, 1898.
 He attended Virginia Military Institute, where he earned a degree in civil engineering.
 From there he attended West Point and graduated in 1919.
 He then served in the United States Army, resigning his commission in 1925 to join the United States Marine Corps, where he enrolled in 1927 as a private.

-While fighting in the Battle of Corregidor in the spring of 1942, he was captured by the Japanese and interned as a P.O.W. for three years.
+While fighting in the Battle of Corregidor in the spring of 1942, he was captured by the Japanese and interned as a POW for three years.

 After the war, he was appointed a commissioned warrant officer in the Marine Corps.
 He married Margaret MacRae on April 7, 1949.

 He retired on November 1, 1951, due to eye problems caused by vitamin deficiencies he experienced as a prisoner of war.

-He died in San Diego, California on May 4, 1971.
+He died in San Diego, California, on May 4, 1971.